Checklist for Obtaining a Handgun License

 will get you up to speed quickly.
 Rental guns are available for this class, but you really should have

-your own for the CHL class, otherwise, what is the point?
-We no longer rent guns for the CHL/LTC class, except
+your own for the LTC class, otherwise, what is the point?
+We prefer to only rent guns to students we

 that most people who do not own a gun do not actually know how to operate one.